Ibn Battuta: Works

-Some scholars have also questioned whether he really visited China.
+Some scholars have also questioned whether he actually visited China.
 Ibn Battuta may have plagiarised entire sections of his descriptions of China lifted from works by other authors like "Masalik al-absar fi mamalik al-amsar" by Shihab al-Umari, Sulaiman al-Tajir, and possibly from Al Juwayni, Rashid al din, and an Alexander romance.
-Furthermore, Ibn Battuta's description and Marco Polo's writings share extremely similar sections and themes, with some of the same commentary, e.g. it is unlikely that the 3rd Caliph Uthman ibn Affan had someone with the identical name in China who was encountered by Ibn Battuta.
+Furthermore, Ibn Battuta's description and Marco Polo's writings share extremely similar sections and themes, with some of the same commentary.
+For example, it is unlikely that the third Caliph Uthman ibn Affan met someone in China with an identical name who was also described by Ibn Battuta.

 However, even if the Rihla is not fully based on what its author personally witnessed, it provides an important account of much of the 14th-century world.
 Concubines were used by Ibn Battuta such as in Delhi.
 He wedded several women, divorced at least some of them, and in Damascus, Malabar, Delhi, Bukhara, and the Maldives had children by them or by concubines.
 Ibn Battuta insulted Greeks as "enemies of Allah", drunkards and "swine eaters", while at the same time in Ephesus he purchased and used a Greek girl who was one of his many slave girls in his "harem" through Byzantium, Khorasan, Africa, and Palestine.
 It was two decades before he again returned to find out what happened to one of his wives and child in Damascus.

 Ibn Battuta often experienced culture shock in regions he visited where the local customs of recently converted peoples did not fit in with his orthodox Muslim background.
 Among the Turks and Mongols, he remarked that on seeing a Turkic couple in a bazaar one might assume that the man was the woman's servant when he was in fact her husband.
-He also felt that dress customs in the Maldives, and some sub-Saharan regions in Africa were too revealing.
+He also felt that dress customs in the Maldives and some sub-Saharan regions in Africa were too revealing.

-Little is known about Ibn Battuta's life after completion of his Rihla in 1355.
+Little is known about Ibn Battuta's life after the completion of his Rihla in 1355.
 He was appointed a judge in Morocco and died in 1368 or 1369.

 Ibn Battuta's work was unknown outside the Muslim world until the beginning of the 19th century, when the German traveller-explorer Ulrich Jasper Seetzen (1767–1811) acquired a collection of manuscripts in the Middle East, among which was a 94-page volume containing an abridged version of Ibn Juzayy's text.
 Three extracts were published in 1818 by the German Orientalist Johann Kosegarten.
 A fourth extract was published the following year.
 French scholars were alerted to the initial publication by a lengthy review published in the Journal de Savants by the Orientalist Silvestre de Sacy.